The Bridge MA in Classics: An Initiative in Support of Diversity

 Entering students receive guidance from the Director of Graduate Studies.
 Students should form a Special Committee of 2 members (a Chair and a Minor Member) by the end of the first semester.

-The final thesis for the MA in Classics should present a piece of original research.
-It should not exceed 30 pages including tables, figures, bibliography and notes (using standard formatting in accordance with graduate school requirements).
-It should aim to be similar in quality and scale to articles published in professional journals.
+The final thesis for the M.A. in Classics should present a piece of original research.
+It should be between 10,000 – 20,000 words (using standard formatting in accordance with Graduate School requirements).
+It should aim to be similar in quality and scale to articles published in professional journals in Classics.

 How to Apply